Learning Multi-modal Representations by Watching Hundreds of Surgical Video Lectures: Introduction

 \section{Introduction}

 Recent progress in surgical computer vision has started to pave the way for a new wave of AI-assisted support systems for the operating room (OR)~\citep{maier2017surgical,maier2022surgical,ward2021computer,mascagni2022computer,madani2020artificial,yuan2021surgical}.
 The field has seen substantial advancements, evolving from coarse-level surgical workflow recognition~\citep{blum2008modeling,blum2010modeling,padoy2012statistical,twinanda2016endonet,dergachyova2016automatic} to fine-grained surgical scene understanding through surgical action triplet~\citep{nwoye2021rendezvous}, pixel-level scene segmentation~\citep{allan20192017,alapatt2021temporally}, and surgical scene reconstruction~\citep{wang2022neural,pfeiffer2019generating,rivoir2021long}.
-Nevertheless, the current advancements present two major limitations.
+Nevertheless, the current advancements present {three} major limitations.
 First, these approaches have largely been focused on building task-specific fully-supervised deep-learning models that demand a significant effort from clinical experts to generate labeled ground truth.
-Second, the efficacy of these approaches has primarily been demonstrated on a limited number of mono-centric, procedure-specific surgical video datasets, which are not representative enough to encompass the complex intricacies of the overall surgical workflow~\citep{eisenmann2022biomedical}.
-Approaches that can extend to multiple downstream tasks using minimal labeled data, while leveraging large-scale multi-procedural surgical videos, will be instrumental in scaling up the approaches for widespread adoption.
+Second, the efficacy of these approaches has primarily been demonstrated on a limited number of mono-centric, procedure-specific surgical video datasets, which are not representative enough to encompass the complex intricacies of the overall surgical workflow~\citep{eisenmann2022biomedical}. {Third, these approaches do not explicitly incorporate the rich semantics of natural language texts into their design.
+The natural language text, incorporating broad visual concepts, can serve as natural supervision for visual models, ensuring high generality and usability to a diverse set of downstream tasks.} Approaches that can extend to multiple downstream tasks using {minimally labeled natural language supervision}, while leveraging large-scale multi-procedural surgical videos, will be instrumental in scaling up the approaches for widespread adoption.

 In the general computer vision domain, \textit{multi-modal representation learning}~\citep{radford2021learning,miech2020end} that combines visual and free-form natural text information is emerging as a viable alternative to circumvent the need to collect labeled training data for different downstream tasks~\citep{radford2021learning,jia2021scaling}.
 These approaches aim to learn a low-dimensional joint latent space by pre-training two parallel encoders - one for vision and one for text - on large-scale paired visual-textual inputs.
 The shared latent space of the two modalities enables zero-shot transfer learning, i.e., the ability of the pre-trained visual and text encoders to adapt to different downstream tasks without fine-tuning using task-specific labels.
 This breakthrough has led to promising results in a wide range of general computer vision applications, including zero-shot image classification~\citep{radford2021learning}, image captioning~\citep{nukrai2022text}, semantic image retrieval~\citep{sain2023clip}, and text-to-shape generation~\citep{sanghi2022clip}.